leozeine/Youtube_comments_Scrapper/README.md

-Selenium-based scrapper a youtube video.
-Users, comments (main and replies) and their likes and dislikes.
+Selenium-based scrapper of a youtube video.
+Output: all comments (main and replies), user, number of likes and dislikes on each comment